soeai/mappgraph/index.md

 ## Introduction

 This page introduces the work of the Encrypted Network Traffic Classification using Deep Learning project from School of Engineering, Tan Tao University.
+In this project, we develop a method for processing network traffic and generating graphs with node features and edge weights that better represent the communication behavior of mobile apps.
+After that, DGCNN model is used to learn the communication behavior of mobile apps from a large number of graphs.
+This model achieves very high performance in mobile-app classification.

 ### Data